Registered Electrical Contractors (REC)

 - registration covers a person working alone, who will also be the technical supervisor, and must therefore hold a current Victorian Electrician’s Licence (A Grade)

-- will either have undertaken the Registered Electrical Contractors Course through an assessment centre approved by ESV or will engage an appropriate business supervisor, who will ensure the business is managed in a satisfactory manner
+- will either have undertaken the Registered Electrical Contractors Course through an electrical training provider or will engage an appropriate business supervisor, who will ensure the business is managed in a satisfactory manner

 - can hold a business name, if required.